forkode/ok_kafka/readme.md

 ```

 ## how to use producer
-first you need to create yaml file with topic schemas like this:
+first you need to create an yaml file with topic schemas like this:
 ```yaml
 my.fancy.topic1:  # inside should be json-schema
   type: object